allebb/powergate/README.md

 }
 ```

+	Please note: In order for the Slave DNS servers to update (as per the 'Superslave' configuration mentioned in the '[Installation notes](INSTALL.md)'), you are required to increment the SOA serial for the domain, this is something that I feel should be done by the API client as you may wish to bulk change/create records and only then increment the SOA serial to reduce serial incementations and reduce API calls.
+Therefore the API server will not do this automatically!

 #### Updating an existing record

 Using the **PUT** or **PATCH** HTTP methods an existing record can be updated using the API, if we wanted to update our new '*server2.example.com*' record and change it using an IP address for the A record from '126.22.98.2' to '126.22.98.99':